 A key part of the punk second wave, the Upstarts were a Sunderland based skinhead punk crossover band led by the charismatic Mensi who bellowed their way through a great series of heartfelt, passionate yet powerfully melodic songs in the late seventies.
 Their avowed anti Nazi stance attracted plenty of bother at gigs and also a crew of young skins who hung out with the band ostensibly as roadies.
 One of them as a young Ian Brown, who was on the road with the band 15 or so times enjoying the chaos and trouble that seemed to follow Mensi wherever he went.

-Before the Alarm there was a band called Seventeen who were a brief vehicle for the Welsh band as they explored the scooter/mod scene that Brown and Squire were by now firmly part of.
-The band had a sharpish look and matvhing short, sharp, shock of songs that continued the punk energy of their previous punk band The Toilets but with an added immersion into the brassy pop of the sixties provided by seven collection their DJ mates in Rhyl.
+Before the Alarm, there was a band called Seventeen, who were a brief vehicle for the Welsh band as they explored the scooter/mod scene that Brown and Squire were by now firmly part of.
+The band had a sharpish look and matching short, sharp, shock of songs that continued the punk energy of their previous punk band The Toilets but with an added immersion into the brassy pop of the sixties provided by the seven-inch collection their DJ mates in Rhyl.

 Interestingly the Stone Roses early gigs were with Mercenary Skank-close buddies with the Alarm and from the same tight enclave of North Wales coastline towns.